2022–23 South-West Indian Ocean cyclone season: Storm names

 After the season, the six names used were automatically retired and replaced with Awo, Blossom, Chenge, Dudzai, Ewetse, and Fytia, respectively for the 2025–26 season.
-As a result of the major loss of life and damage in Malawi and surrounding countries, the name Freddy was removed from the rotating lists of Australian region cyclone names and will never be used to name a storm in that basin again.
+As a result of the major loss of life and damage in Malawi and surrounding countries, the name Freddy was removed from the rotating lists of Australian region cyclone names and will not be used to name a storm in that basin again.
+On 5 August 2025, during the 23rd session of the RA V Tropical Cyclone Committee, the name Frederic was chosen as a replacement.

 Season effects

 This table lists all of the tropical cyclones and subtropical cyclones that were monitored during the 2022–2023 South-West Indian Ocean cyclone season.
 Information on their intensity, duration, name, areas affected, primarily comes from RSMC La Réunion.
 Death and damage reports come from either press reports or the relevant national disaster management agency while the damage totals are given in 2022 or 2023 USD.